nicolasmetallo/eleventy-netlify-boilerplate/pages/contact.md

 tags:
   - nav
 ---
-Feel free to drop me a line if you want to talk about ideas, projects, or advice.
+Feel free to drop me a line if you want to talk about ideas, projects, or any question you may have.